BushraHussain/sanity-setup/README.md

 + Select project template to use Clean project with no predefined schemas
 + Would you like to add the project ID and dataset to your .env file?
 Yes

 3. Wait a bit for the installation process to complete.
-When you get a Success! message, you're good to move on to the next step!! 🎉
+When you get a Success! message, you're good to move on to the next step!!

 ## Step 3: To extract images from external links

-Add following in next.config.js file
+1. Install Sanity image URL using npm i @sanity/image-url command
-  images: {
+2. Add following in next.config.js file of your project `  images: {
         domains: ['cdn.sanity.io'],
-  }
+  }`

 After adding, next.config.js file

-/** @type {import('next').NextConfig} */
+`/** @type {import('next').NextConfig} */
 const nextConfig = {
     images: {
         domains: ['cdn.sanity.io'],
     },
 }
-module.exports = nextConfig
+module.exports = nextConfig`

 ## Step 4: Run locally